TechnoAP

 Fig. 1

 In analog systems, radiation interacting with a detector produces charge, which is then converted into voltage by a charge-sensitive amplifier.
-Subsequently, the voltage signal undergoes Gaussian shaping through an amplifier, often referred to as a spectroscopic or linear amplifier.
+Subsequently, the voltage signal undergoes Gaussian shaping through a Spectroscopy Amplifier.
 Connecting the Gaussian-shaped pulse to a Multi-Channel Analyzer (MCA) and converting it to a digital signal yields a radiation spectrum.

 Gaussian shaping, known for its favorable Signal-to-Noise (S/N) ratio, is widely used in amplifiers, albeit with slight variations in specifications across manufacturers.
-Achieving ideal Gaussian shaping, which theoretically requires infinite integrations, is impractical in real-world scenarios.
-The amplifier used in HPGe semiconductor detectors, specifically designed for symmetrical and sharp responses without tails, is termed a spectroscopic amplifier.
+Achieving ideal Gaussian shaping, which theoretically requires infinite integrations, is impractical.
+The amplifier used in HPGe semiconductor detectors, designed for symmetrical and sharp responses without tails, is termed a Spectroscopy Amplifier.

 The preamplifier signal initially rises rapidly, resembling an integrated charge, but subsequently decays exponentially due to the discharge resistor.
-The signal-to-noise ratio for Gaussian shaping of such an exponentially decaying pulse theoretically reaches 1.12 (unrealizable Kapus shaping is 1), but achieving this requires an infinite number of integrations.
+The signal-to-noise ratio for Gaussian shaping of such an decay pulse theoretically reaches 1.12 (unrealizable Cusp shaping is 1).
+However, since an infinite number of integrations would be required, implementation is not feasible.

-In spectroscopy amplifiers, an active filter with an adjusted quality factor (Q) performs four integrations of the first derivative within a practical range, enhancing the signal-to-noise ratio to 1.14.
+The spectroscopy amplifier uses an active filter with one differentiation and four integrations, which has improved the signal-to-noise ratio (S/N) to 1.14.
+According to Fig. 1, the signal-to-noise ratio (S/N) is 1.22 for the two integrations with one differentiation without adjusting Q, and 1.17 for the four integrations with one differentiation.
 Adjusting the time constant allows for customization of pulse width, optimizing the S/N ratio, counting rate, and operational settings to suit specific requirements.
 The time from charge generation to the peak value in Gaussian shaping typically ranges from 2.2 to 2.4 times the time constant.
-On the other hand, digital signal processing (DSP) incorporates analog amplifier and Multi-Channel Analyzer (MCA) functionalities.
+On the other hand, DSP incorporates Amplifier and Multi-Channel Analyzer (MCA) functionalities.

 Trapezoidal shaping is predominantly utilized within DSP, an advancement over triangular shaping, offering a signal-to-noise ratio (S/N ratio) of 1.08.
 The rise time indicates how long it takes to ramp up to the peak, typically equating to 2.2 to 2.4 times the analog time constant.
 Consequently, the time to reach the peak is nearly identical for both analog and DSP systems.

-Equation (1) represents a recursive formula where an exponentially decaying pulse input into v(n ) produces a trapezoidal-shaped pulse output in s(n).
+Equation (1) represents a recursive formula where an decay pulse input into v(n ) produces a trapezoidal-shaped pulse output in s(n).

 It is widely adopted as a straightforward algorithm suitable for implementation on FPGAs.